 A case of right place, right time, looking in the right direction.
 This is Emma, a barn owl.
 Emma wasn’t quite satisfied with the perch that they had placed her on, so she opted for a bit of higher ground.
 She took flight and landed on the roof.
 Of course, she was tethered, but that didn’t matter.
 She got to spend a few seconds on the roof, certainly less than a minute, before they coaxed her down again.
 I just happened to be looking in that direction and was able to get off two shots before she left her throne.
 Thankfully, the Nikon P510 decided that there was enough contrast to focus.
 Of the two shots that I took, only this one was usable.

 What the people are saying!

-Australia autumn basketball Birds Bloggers book cameras charleston D300 digital equipment family favorites film friends gear Hobbs Humor iPhone Landscape Leica Leica M9 lightroom macro Mamiya 645e McDowell Nature Preserve Mexico Nature Nikon P-510 Nikon P510 people Personal philosophy Photography portraits printing San Miguel de Allende snow spanish tai chi Tao Techy Stuff travel walking winter
+Australia autumn basketball Birds Bloggers book cameras charleston Charlotte D300 digital equipment family favorites film friends gear Hobbs Humor iPhone Landscape Leica Leica M9 lightroom macro Mamiya 645e McDowell Nature Preserve Mexico Nature Nikon P-510 Nikon P510 people Personal philosophy Photography portraits printing San Miguel de Allende snow tai chi Tao Techy Stuff travel walking winter